shoelace-style/shoelace/docs/resources/contributing.md

 }
 ```

-### When to use a prop vs. a CSS custom property
+### When to use a property vs. a CSS custom property

-When designing a component's API, standard properties ("props") are generally used to change the _behavior_ of a component, whereas CSS custom properties ("CSS variables") are used to change the _appearance_ of a component.
-Remember that props can't respond to media queries, but CSS variables can.
+When designing a component's API, standard properties are generally used to change the _behavior_ of a component, whereas CSS custom properties ("CSS variables") are used to change the _appearance_ of a component.
+Remember that properties can't respond to media queries, but CSS variables can.

 There are some exceptions to this (e.g. when it significantly improves developer experience), but a good rule of thumbs is "will this need to change based on screen size?"
 If so, you probably want to use a CSS variable.